How to Be Present: 7 Tips for Living in The Moment

 Put the phone down (sometimes)

 The benefits of being “present” (you know, paying attention to the world around you) are countless: stress reduction, increased productivity, higher quality relationships.
 But something that should be so simple is actually pretty hard to put into practice.
-Here, five highly beneficial tips for living in the moment.
+Here, seven highly beneficial tips on how to be present.

 In theory multitasking is awesome, but in practice it usually means you’re too distracted to focus on any one thing long enough to actually ace it.
 And not only is multitasking stopping you from living in the present, it’s also highly inefficient.
 Researchers at Stanford University determined that people who multitask “do not pay attention, control their memory or switch from one job to another as well as those who prefer to complete one task at a time.”